MatthewRonaldJohnson/Note-Taker/README.md

 # Note Taker App

-Homework 11: Create the server code to handle the backend of a note taking app.

 ## [Deployed Link](https://mrj-note-taker.herokuapp.com/)

 This app has been deployed using the Heroku platform.
 The deployed application can be found [here](https://mrj-note-taker.herokuapp.com/).